ossf/fuzz-introspector/oss_fuzz_integration/README.md

 If all worked, then you should be able to start a webserver at port 8008 in ./corpus-0/inspector-report/ Serving HTTP on 0.0.0.0 port 8008 (http://0.0.0.0:8008/) ...

+You can access the report by navigating to `https://localhost:8008/fuzz_report.html`

 ### Build images completely from scratch
 This will build all images base images from scratch, and have all fuzz introspector diffs.
 This is used when developing the frontends, e.g. the LLVM pass.